 "An intelligent beach read that will set your stomach rumbling."

-In the mid aughts, Jen was working as a foreign journalist in China but daydreamed of becoming a cook in a Chinese kitchen.
-Defying her Chinese-American parents, she enrolled in a cooking school in Beijing and embarked on a culinary adventure through China.
-Recipes and chopping techniques aside, Serve the People describes China’s history and the sweeping changes since the economic opening through Jen's cooking mentors, the beloved Chairman Wang and the streetwise Chef Zhang.
+In the mid aughts, Jen was working as a foreign journalist in Beijing but daydreamed of becoming a cook in a Chinese kitchen.
+Defying her Chinese-American parents, she enrolled in a local cooking school and embarked on a culinary adventure through China.
+Recipes and chopping techniques aside, Serve the People: A Stir-Fried Journey Through China (Harcourt Houghton Mifflin, 2008) describes China’s history and the sweeping changes since China's economic opening through the eyes of Jen's cooking mentors, the beloved Chairman Wang and the streetwise Chef Zhang.

 Jen founded Black Sesame Kitchen, a private kitchen and cooking school in 2008 with two cooking mentors featured in her memoir Serve the People.
 In the decade since opening, BSK has become a culinary institution in Beijing and has been featured in 1,000 Places to See Before You Die.